-If road trips are your jam, this is definitely the career for you.
-Long-haul truck drivers spend anywhere from days to months at a time on the road, and they get a chance to see both urban epicenters and kitschy small towns that are off the beaten path.
+If road trips are your game, this is definitely the career for you.
+Long-haul truck drivers spend anywhere from days to months at a time on the road, and they get a chance to see both urban epicentres and kitschy small towns that are off the beaten path.

 Your destinations and trip lengths will depend entirely on who you end up working for, but this is also an industry full of self-employed drivers who work for themselves.
 If you’d like a little more control over where you end up, how long you’re out and about, and how much time you get to spend enjoying your stops along the way, you should consider buying or leasing your own truck and working for yourself.

 Some self-employed truckers even live in their rig year-round, even if they’re only working half that time.
-Either way you go, you’ll need to get a CDL (commercial driver’s license,) which usually takes only a month of training.
+Either way you go, you’ll need to get a CDL (commercial driver’s license,) which 1.
+Long-Haul Truck Driver.

-Caveats: The FMCSA (Federal Motor Carrier Safety Administration) has strict standards for commercial drivers.
+Caveats: The FMCSA (Federal Motor Carrier Safety Administration) have strict standards for commercial drivers.